dequelabs/pattern-library/README.md

 ```

 ### Debugging
 The pattern library uses the [debug](https://www.npmjs.com/package/debug) module.
 To turn all debugging on, execute: `localStorage.debug = 'dqpl:*'` and refresh the page.
-The directory structure of lib is used as the debug naming convention meaning to specifically debug the "selects" component, for example, execute: `localStorage.debug = 'dqpl:components:selects'`.
+The directory structure of lib is used as the debug naming convention.
+For example, to specifically debug the "selects" component, execute: `localStorage.debug = 'dqpl:components:selects'`.

 ### Releases
 Orphan branch dist-only releases: